MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 2.5.7 - Example Daily Calendar Window View:<br/>

-The Daily Calendar Window view is displayed when the user selects the a specific day from the Main Calendar View.
+The Daily Calendar Window view is displayed when the user selects a specific day from the Main Calendar View.
 Any calendar events or assignments for the day will be enlarged and the name of the event or assignment will be displayed.

 <img  src="https://github.com/MCLifeLeader/CS364/blob/master/Final%20Document/Images/Today%20View.jpg" height="50%" width="50%"><br/>